Run a Wallaroo Application in Vagrant

 - Machida, our program for running Wallaroo Python applications.

-For each Terminal you're expected to setup, you'd have to run the following to access the Vagrant Box:
+For each Shell you're expected to setup, you'd have to run the following to access the Vagrant Box:

 To start the Metrics UI run:

 You can verify it started up correctly by visiting http://localhost:4000.

 If you need to restart the UI, run:

 When it's time to stop the UI, run:

 If you need to start the UI after stopping it, run:

 Shell 2: Run Data Receiver